lguy/course-microbial-genomics/episodes/snps-phylogeny.Rmd

 exercises: 240
 ---

-In this episode we will try to pinpoint single nucleotide variants or single nucleotide polymorphism (SNPs) between our samples and the reference.
-The SNPs are determined by a process called read mapping in which they are aligned to the reference sequence.
+In this episode we will try to pinpoint single nucleotide polymorphism (SNPs), also called single nucleotide variants (SNVs), between our samples and the reference.
+The SNPs are determined by a process called read mapping in which reads are aligned to the reference sequence.

 ::::::::::::::::::::::::::::::::::::::: objectives